-Figure 14: Molten filament (glow bridge) after.
+Figure 14: Molten filament (Glow Bridge).

-As an example for an observed failure mechanism might be cited the insufficient connection of glass and metal during the melting process.
-In case of a fissure between metal and glass, the pin - also through the later planned plug-in connection at the prepared squib - can be pressed inside.
-Thus, the way of the glow bridge is elongated until the filament breaks (no current passage).
+An example for an observed failure mechanism might be the insufficient connection of glass and metal during the melting process.
+In case of a fissure between metal and glass, not later than connecting the plug to the pin, it can be dislocated inside.
+Thus, the way of the glow bridge is elongated until the filament breaks, which will render the squib dysfunctional.